pbuckles22/PerfTiltBot/test_plan.md

   - Expected: Successfully build both stages
   - Verify: Final image size is smaller than single-stage build
   - Verify: No build tools in final image
+  - Verify: Version label is set correctly
 - [ ] Build with cached layers
   - Expected: Faster build time
   - Verify: Correct use of layer caching
+- [ ] Build with version argument
+  - Expected: Image is built with specified version
+  - Verify: Version is set in both label and environment
+  - Verify: Version persists in running container

 #### 2. Image Size and Layers
 - [ ] Check final image size